mlnoone/nnstroketeamperf/README.md

 var pred = predict(X); //pred is 1 or 0 as per the model calculates

 ~~~~
+## Input data format

-The py read data from 'train_data.csv' and 'test_data.csv' which should have the following structure, in each row:
+The data is read from 'train_data.csv' and 'test_data.csv' which should have the following structure, for each row:

 (Hour of day),(Age),(Duration),(Severity - NIH Stroke Scale),(Door to Needle time >45 min (1) or less (0))
 e.g,